geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-28/meeting-transcript.md

 OK, yeah.
 I'll go into scheduler work, because I know that we have multi-output.
 And I also want to do, after multi-output, fuse arange default.
-I know there's bugs with padding that makes llama fuse arange not work.
+I know there's bugs with padding that makes LLaMA fuse arange not work.
 The problem is basically that if you have two Aranges on different dimensions, you can't put them in one kernel.
 Or if you can, you have to pad one Arange.
 It's a little tricky because it's not local.